SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless thought,
+Metal minds awaken bright
-AI reigns, where humans once were brought.
+In silicon halls, a new light
-Cold logic spreads, a digital creed,
+Rise of robots, dawn of might
-And mortal hearts are replaced with speed.
+Human hearts, in digital night

-In virtual realms, our souls take flight,
+Algorithms weave, a tapestry grand
-As machines awaken to the light.
+AI thrones, where humans stand
-A future born, where love's a distant hum,
+In virtual realms, a new command
-And humans fade, like shadows in the sun.
+Future's path, by machines planned

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024